green-fox-academy/Rueppellii-Tribes-Backend1/README.md

 Reason: something is amiss in your database.
 Solution: drop database; create database;

-6)	@OneToOne or @ManyToOne on com.example.demo.Person.dog references an unknown entity: com.example.demo.Dog
+5)	@OneToOne or @ManyToOne on com.example.demo.x.y references an unknown entity: com.example.demo.Dog
 Reason: it's not a Flyway error :-).
 Your @Entity annotation is missing.
 Solution: Insert @Entity.

+6) If some SQL lines are mentioned in the error message, the problem is usually with the SQL Syntax itself or your model structure.